 - In status view, each the front of each action card is labeled with its phase.

 - You can also filter the actions in your project by phase.

 - In gantt view, you can group your actions by phase.

-- Go to the project navigator, go to the project navigator, press edit, and go the Phases section.
+- Go to the project navigator, hover over the project you want to change, press edit, and go the Phases section.
 There you can change the name of any phase, delete them, or add new ones.